batiste/sprite.js/README.rst

     Sprite.offset(x, y)
     Sprite.size(w, h)    // set the width and height of the visible sprite

+    Sprite.isPointIn(x, y) // return true if the point (x,y) is within the sprite surface (angles don't affect this function) Sprite.hasCollision(Sprite) // return true if the Sprite is in collision with the other Sprite (angles don't affect this function)

 At the end, you must call the visual update to see any real change::

     Sprite.update()